 Adult spiritual programs are designed to help you, our members and friends, discover your own truths, grow spiritually, connect with other church members and friends, and put principles and values into action.
 The weekly e-newsletter provides up-to-date information about these activities.
 To learn more, contact the church office.

 Soul Matters Conversations

 These once-a-month conversations facilitated by Rev. Dr. Sandra Fees focus on sharing experiences and deepening engagement with the monthly worship themes.
-The group meets the 4th Tuesday of the month from September through May (no December gathering) from 7-8:30 pm.
+The group meets the 4th Tuesday of the month from September through May (please check Calendar to verify dates) from 7-8:30 pm.

 Contemplative Companions meet to listen, reflect, observe silence, and share stories.
 They meet the first Monday of the month at 7 pm.

 Book Discussion Group

 The Book Discussion Group meets the third Wednesday of the month at 7 pm and focuses on social justice related works that are relevant to today’s issues.
 Book titles often pertain to anti-racism and anti-oppression but also include LGBTQ topics.